A development company or a freelance developer – whom should you hire for your project? This article will sort things out and help you make your mind

-If you work in a distant place with little to none access to the qualified labor force, hiring freelance developers might be a panacea.
+If you work in a distant place with little to no access to the qualified labor force, hiring freelance developers might be a panacea.

 Companies operating on overheated markets

-If your business is located in the area where developers with ridiculously high hourly rates are snapped up like hotcakes, you might want to outsource for freelancers from afar.
+If your business is located in an area where developers with ridiculously high hourly rates are snapped up like hotcakes, you might want to outsource for freelancers from afar.